Sample Demand Letter | Wrongful Death

 We are not simply pulling in numbers to add value to this claim in this demand letter.
 Mr. Evans’s family compellingly expressed to us that his goal, not simply his desire, was to earn enough money so that he could pay for his daughter’s college education and still support her while she attended classes.
 He wanted nothing to get in the way of his daughter’s educational success.

 As for the wrongful death portions of the claim, we also obviously believe this to be a cap case on non-economic damages.
 Mr. Evans was the oldest brother of his family, a responsibility he clearly took seriously.
 At the time of his death in this motorcycle accident, he was working two different jobs, and his brother, Dan, talked him out of working a third job, reminding Mr. Evans that it would be less time he would be able to spend with his daughter, Katlyn.
 To summarize: this was a great man.

 Kevin Evans was also completely devoted to his daughter, Katlyn Ray Manning.
 He was in a superior economic situation to Ms. Alimorris Manning, Katlyn’s mother, and paid the bulk of support for Katlyn.
 Kevin Evans’s ultimate goal was not only to be able to pay for Katlyn’s college education but to ensure that she did not have to work while she attended college so that she could focus on her studies.

 Katlyn is a bright, charming young lady, and an excellent student.
 She has received awards from her school for overall academic performance and her teachers recognize her potential, drive, and dedication to her studies.
 See Exhibit “H,” documents regarding Katlyn’s academic performance and potential.
-She certainly is demonstrating the work of a student who is college-bound.
+She certainly is demonstrating the work of a college-bound student.

 When Kevin Evans was alive, his caring and generosity extended to Katlyn’s two younger sisters, whose father is not active in their lives.
 Mr. Evans stepped into their lives as a father figure and made it a point to take an interest in their lives, so much so that they called him “Dad.”